MohamedAlkindi/FlowAI/README.md

 5. Start typing anywhere:

-/ai write a professional apology for late reply
+/ai write a professional apology for late reply/

 and watch your request instantly replaced with smart AI text!